eclipse-vertx/vert.x/core_manual_ruby.md

     server.listen(8080, 'myhost')

 The first parameter to `listen` is the port.
 The second parameter is the hostname or ip address.
 If the hostname is omitted it will default to `0.0.0.0` which means it will listen at all available interfaces.

+The actual bind is asynchronous so the server might not actually be listening until some time *after* the call to listen has returned.
+If you want to be notified when the server is actually listening you can provide a handler to the `listen` call.
+For example:

+    server.listen(8080, 'myhost') do |err|
+	puts "Now listening!" if !err
+    end

 ### Getting Notified of Incoming Requests